Guide To Using FSC Trademarks On Your Packaging

 Forest Stewardship Council®

-Please note that all logos supplied by GWP for artwork purposes will include the correct trademarks as standard.
+Please note that all logos supplied by GWP for artwork purposes include the correct trademarks as standard.

-Minimum and recommend FSC logo sizes
+Minimum and recommended FSC logo sizes

 Portrait